PFAS

 In May of 2019, in response to new revelations about PFAS contamination in other parts of the country, SUB developed a voluntary sampling plan for all of its groundwater sources.
 Samples were analyzed for 18 different PFAS chemicals, the maximum possible with laboratory methods at that time.
 Rainbow developed our own voluntary sampling program and began collecting samples in March 2020 to contribute data to SUB's efforts.

 Detectable, but extremely low, concentrations of PFAS compounds have been detected in several wells.
 Rainbow continues to sample for PFAS at our entry points, which is where treated water enters the distribution system.
-The PFAS data are available in our water quality report.
+The latest PFAS data are available in Rainbow's 2025 water quality report.
 Rainbow normally presents its water quality data by referencing a maximum contaminant level (MCL), which is a regulatory threshold limit set by the EPA.
 The EPA finalized MCLs for six PFAS on April 10, 2024.

 What are Rainbow’s next steps?